What is Pitta according to Ayurveda?

 Pitta is made of the elements of fire and water.
 Pitta has the characteristics of being hot, oily and light.
 According to Ayurveda, this is the dosha responsible for our ability to mentally digest our life experiences and biologically digest our food.
 Pitta is responsible for all of our chemical and metabolic transformations.
 Pitta governs the digestion of food, thoughts, and emotions.
 What can you learn about Pitta Dosha when it comes to people’s personalities.
 Well, when it comes to personality, pitta characteristics include a keen intellect, strong metabolism, and a big appetite for adventure.

 What are the sub-doshas of Pitta?

+Let’s learn about Pitta Dosha’s and sub-dosha types.
 There are five types of Pitta based on their specialized function, namely, Pachaka Pitta, Ranjaka Pitta, Sadhaka Pitta, Alochaka Pitta and Bhrajaka Pitta.

 - Pachaka refers to digestion, and this form of Pitta exists primarily in the stomach and the intestine.
 The entire digestive process is governed by it.

 - Ranjaka Pitta is primarily seated in the liver and the spleen, and it is concerned with the production of blood.